fxboxed/eugo/content/europe/adventure/surfing/_index.md

 I mean, who wouldn't want to spend a day surfing and then grab some clam chowder?
 It's a win-win.

 **The waves here are generally mellow**, but you can find some fun breaks depending on the swell.
 It's not going to be Nazaré, but it's still a good time.
-And hey, you can always check out the [surf competition](https://experiencepismobeach.com/blog/post/surfs-up-love-is-in-the-air-pismo-beach-awaits/) if you're there at the right time.
+And hey, you can always check out the surf competitionif you're there at the right time.

 Here's a quick rundown: